ibm-cloud-docs/power-iaas/vpn-connections.md

 # Managing VPN connections
 {: #VPN-connections}

 Use Virtual Private Networking (VPN) to manage your Power Systems Virtual Servers remotely and securely over the IBM Cloud® private network.
 You can use VPN to log in to the private network, complete your work, and log out.
+This capability offers you site-to-site IPSEC VPN between your on prem location and the Power Systems Virtual Servers, to enable low cost secure connectivity.

 With VPN access, you can: